purnima143/Kurakoo/README.md

     ```
     MONGO_URL = <your_url>
     ```
+     or

+  We have added a string for the local mongoDB connection inside index.js `mongodb://localhost:27017/kurakooDB`

     _NOTE: To get the MONGO_URL, take a look at this article for reference [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/)_